Your money-making expert. Financial journalist, TV and radio personality.

 The government gives tax credits to people who need help to supplement their income.
 Think of it as the government returning some of your tax to help you along.
 However, there are millions of pounds of tax credits left unclaimed every year.
 This is because people don’t realise they are eligible for them.
 There are certain rules, but you don’t need to have kids to take advantage.
 Click here to read our article and see if the government can give you a little help for a change.

-Sticking with the provider you’re with can be the easiest option, but it could also be costing you.
-Don’t be lazy by sticking with your utility company, bank, phone and broadband provider or insurance firm, just because it’s easy.
+Sticking with the provider you’re with may be the easiest option, but it could also be costing you big.
+Don’t be lazy and stay with your utility company, bank, phone and broadband provider or insurance firm, just because it’s easy.

 Cooking up a big batch of bolognese sauce is great – mainly because it’s much cheaper to buy the ingredients in bulk.
 A big pack of meat is much cheaper per kilo, and all the other ingredients will be too.
 So, it will work out cheaper overall despite the bigger initial spend.
 It’s also great as you can make several meals at one time and then pop extra portions in the freezer.
 This saves time in the future when all you’ve got to do is defrost a few portions.
 This works with loads of dishes, including curry, so try it out and save money in your home!

 There are loads of mobile networks out there and they are all fighting over your business.
 That means you’ve got the upper hand.
-The average mobile bill spend is £35-40 per month.
+The average mobile bill is £35-40 per month.
 If you are paying more than this, you shouldn’t be.
 Get on the phone to your provider and see if you can get a cheaper deal.
 If they won’t play ball, find a new contract.
 If you’ve already got a decent phone, the SIM-only tariffs are such good value for money.
-They’ll get you loads of minutes and texts for as little as £15 a month.
+They’ll get you loads of minutes and texts for less than £10 a month.

 Have you got Sky TV?
 If so, do you actually watch the Sky-exclusive channels all that often?
 Do you find yourself mostly watching channels you can get through a Freeview box (eg. BBC 1, BBC 2, ITV, Channel 4, E4, Dave, Film4)?
 You can get a Freeview box for as little as £10, and there’s no monthly fee.
 An easy way to save money in your home!